 Below are some of the issues you may experience when trying to develop Apache Cordova mobile apps with HTML, CSS & JS for Android, iOS and Windows using Microsoft Visual Studio 2017.

 Stuck with the Cordova 6.3.1 toolset

 The Cordova Toolset from Visual Studio has been stuck in Cordova CLI 6.3.1 since VS2017 was released, and no further updates are provided.
 This means that you are stuck with the increasingly obsolete Cordova 6.3.1 CLI, and older versions of cordova-android and cordova-ios tools:

 You can, however, use the globally installed CLI version like Cordova 7.1.0:

 The problem with this approach is that you’ll start getting more and more Visual Studio related errors with the Android platform as you increase the cordova-android version.
 For example:

 - When using Cordova 6.5.0 and cordova-android 6.3.0, everything will work perfectly.
 But this version is too old for certain plugins, like the phonegap-plugin-push.

 - To compile for Android with Cordova 7.1.0, you may need to switch to the Android SDK API 26 by changing the ANDROID_HOME setting from Visual Studio.
-This introduces the problem that your Android emulators are no longer detected and you cannot deploy to emulator (see detailed issue on this page).
+This introduces the problem that your Android emulators are no longer detected and you cannot deploy to emulator (see detailed issue below this page).

 By default, Visual Studio 2017 will create new Apache Cordova projects with its own Cordova 6.3.1 toolset.
-If you change it to use the Globally Installed Cordova version, this setting is forgotten next time you open the project and you are invited to convert the project.
+If you change it to use the Globally Installed Cordova version, this setting is forgotten next time you open the project and you are invited to convert the project: